Teriyaki Chicken Stir Fry Quick and Tasty Meal Recipe

 – Sesame seeds

 These simple garnishes add freshness and a nice touch to your plate.
-If you want to see the full recipe, check it out!

 Step-by-Step Instructions